SaherMahtab/Form-Validation/README.md

 # Form-Validation
-A Form that validates user input usng JavaScript.
+A Form that validates user input using JavaScript.